Here you’ll find resources you can use to help your students apply for the PwC Scholarship

 - why do you think you deserve to win a PwC Scholarship?

 We strongly suggest you work with your students to determine their eligibility for the Scholarship

 The school must supply each applicant with a letter of support.
-Working with your students to ensure they meet all eligibility criteria will help manage their expectations as this is a very competitive Scholarship.
-To make sure your students are successful; please make sure they meet the following criteria:
+Working with your students to ensure they meet all eligibility criteria will help manage their expectations, as the PwC Scholarship is very competitive.
+To make sure your students are successful; please ensure they meet the following criteria: